It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 Why are you giving them notoriety?

-I'm sure he was going to say, you know they're eating this up.
+I'm sure he was going to say, you know, they're eating this up.

-You know they're loving every motive.
+You know they're loving every mode.

 They probably know all they got to do to get mention on your show is to rip you.